grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ### Usage Metrics for the Organization
 - Add these queries as individual Time Series panels
+- Use the data source: `grafanacloud-usage` for all panels
 #### Billable series metrics count for the Organization
+- Duplicate this panel as a way to add the rest of the Time Series panels
 ```
 # Total Billable Series
 grafanacloud_org_metrics_billable_series{ }